AuburnSounds/Dplug/ARCHITECTURE.md

 `dplug:canvas` is a 2D rasterizer library that provide quick RGBA drawing with a friendly interface.
 It is now the preferred way to draw on screen.

 [More info on this in the Wiki.](https://github.com/AuburnSounds/Dplug/wiki)

+# DSP subsystems

+`dplug:dsp` is the legacy, rather bad DSP module.
+`dplug:audio` defines an AudioBuffer abstraction and is the base for better DSP modules, such as `dsp:iir`.